RobertoFreireDev/PrivateCloud/README.md

 # Overview

-This project aims to provide a lightweight, all-in-one local cloud platform running on a single Raspberry Pi serve
+This project aims to provide a lightweight, all-in-one local cloud platform running on a single Raspberry Pi server.

 # Services